Congregational News & Events – Week of February 10, 2019

 It is time to renew licenses for Lay Eucharistic Ministers (LEMs) and Eucharist Visitors (EVs).

-If you are currently taking communion to homebound parishioners, or would like to serve the chalice on Sunday mornings, please give your name to the Parish Administrator via email at email@example.com.
-Training will be offered toward the end of Epiphany for those who are interested.
+If you are currently taking communion to homebound parishioners, or would like to serve the chalice on Sunday mornings, please give your name to the Parish Administrator via email at firstname.lastname@example.org.
+I will be arranging for a training in toward the end of Epiphany for those who are interested.

 2019 Vestry and Convention Delegate Elections – February 10, 17 and 24